To opt out of CWA 37082 dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-CWA 37082 is the designated union for the Washington State Department of Printing as well as private sector printing, publishing and media workers.
+Communications Workers of America (CWA) 37082 is the designated union for hundreds of Washington State Department of Printing as well as private sector printing, publishing and media workers.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).